-Email Information
+• Email Information

 Information from the SRS programs and the University is sent regularly to students via their McMaster e-mail accounts.
 Email is a critical communication avenue and students are expected to monitor their McMaster email accounts at least daily.
-Student email accounts are active from September 1st of the enrolment year and to October 15th of the graduation year.